-- Part of the value of a voucher, or the entire value of a voucher, can be used to purchase value add items only if the child has paid registration, insurance and membership fees in full.
-Value add items must be purchased directly from the registered activity provider.
-Examples of such value add items are:
+- Part of the value of a voucher, or the entire value of a voucher, can be used to purchase value-add items ONLY if the child has paid registration, insurance and membership fees in full.
+Value-add items must be purchased directly from the registered Activity Provider.
+Examples of such value-add items are:

-a) Compulsory team or activity uniform/clothing, drink bottle, costume for performances, sport and active recreation equipment, instruments, instructional books, music scores and scripts.
+- Compulsory team or activity uniform/clothing, drink bottle, costume for performances, sport and active recreation equipment, instruments, instructional books, music scores and scripts.

 - Out of school hours care services and tutors for the education curriculum.

 - Activities that are directly administered by a school or school council, including collection of Sport

 - Travel to and from competitions, programs and activities.

-- Interstate and intrastate representation.
+- Interstate and intrastate representation costs.